Skin lesion removal in London

 -

-Can skin lumps and bumps be removed for purely cosmetic reasons?At Centre for Surgery, our dermatologists regularly remove a wide variety of skin lumps and bumps for patients who see them as a cosmetic nuisance.
+Can skin lumps and bumps be removed for purely cosmetic reasons?At Centre for Surgery, our plastic surgeons regularly remove a wide variety of skin lumps and bumps for patients who see them as a cosmetic nuisance.
 In a very small number of cases, a skin lesion may have features to suggest a possible skin cancer and will therefore warrant urgent removal.

 -